typhonjs-oclif-scratch/test-cli-cjs-interop/README.md

 The test source contains a [programmatic test](https://github.com/typhonjs-oclif-scratch/test-cli-cjs-interop/blob/main/test/src/programmatic.test.js) and [spawn tests](https://github.com/typhonjs-oclif-scratch/test-cli-cjs-interop/blob/main/test/src/spawn.test.js).
-To accomplish this cross platform with Windows [cross-spawn](https://www.npmjs.com/package/cross-spawn) is utilized.
-The local bootstrap code, `./bin/run.js` is invoked.
+To accomplish the spawn test cross-platform with Windows [cross-spawn](https://www.npmjs.com/package/cross-spawn) is utilized and the local bootstrap code, `./bin/run.js` is invoked.
+The programmatic tests demonstrate [fancy-test](https://www.npmjs.com/package/fancy-test) and use of [chai-as-promised](https://www.npmjs.com/package/chai-as-promised) invoking the main package export via `./src/index.js`.
 These tests cover execution for the CLI across MacOS, Ubuntu, and Windows and a wide range of Node versions proving it is possible to create an ESM Oclif CLI that can run on Node `12.17.0+` without using `--experimental-modules`.

 ----
 ### Code Coverage